neo4j/graphql/docs/rfcs/rfc-025-cypher-field-filters.md

 RETURN this { .name, mostRecentBooks: this_mostRecentBook } AS this
 ```

+## Challenges

+To apply filters to the `@cypher` fields, it will be required to have already these resolved.
+It will be efficient to resolve these fields only when are required for some filters or/and are present in the `SelectionSet` rather than resolve these all the time.
+Also changing the translation order of these fields may be not trivial.

 ## Risks

 -   This solution is relying on the new less used and tested `columnName` feature.
+-   It requires changing the translation order of the `@cypher` fields (no longer at Projection time).
+-   Maintaining some different predicates between `@cypher` field filters and standard filters.

 ## Security consideration